User Reference#

 This function can be slow for large graphs, as it must calculate shortest path distances between source_node and every other graph node.

-source_node (int) – the node in the graph from which to measure network distances to other nodes
+• source_node (int) – node in graph from which to measure network distances to other nodes

-max_dist (int) – remove every node in the graph greater than this distance from the source_node (along the network)
+• max_dist (float) – remove every node in the graph that is greater than this distance (in same units as weight attribute) along the network from source_node

 G – the truncated graph